A DEEPER DIVE into the Mystery of Christmas

 Sheep are followers.
 So, take care of his followers.
 Feed them—an act of love.
 Jesus is declared often in the New Testament to be the Good Shepherd.

-The Old Testament (Old Covenant) though all of its books and pages provided a complex pathway to God that required following 613 religious laws, but the Old Testament also contained a prophecy that promised a New Covenant was coming that would be far less complicated:
+The Old Testament (Old Covenant), through all of its books written on ancient scrolls, provided a complex pathway to God that required following 613 religious laws, but the Old Testament contained a Messianic prophecy that promised a New Covenant was coming that would be far less complicated and would be based on love, not legalism:

 31 “The days are coming,” declares the Lord,